AbhixPhys/LaTeX-Template/README.md

 ## Quick Start

-1. Edit your content in the chapter files (`chapters/chapter01.tex`, etc.)
+1. Edit your content in the chapter/appendix files (`chapters/chapter0x.tex`, etc.)
 2. Add references to `references.bib`
 3. Compile the document:
    ```bash